There are circumstances where owners of brick homes or buildings are interested to change their structure’s façade appearance.

 For example; some people may not like the colour of the original bricks.
 Others may want to modernize the exterior appearance of their brick home.
 Businesses that have brick or block buildings may want to introduce colours reminiscent of their logos to the exterior of the building.

-As a result, people will commonly paint their brick work.
-To note is that painting bricks is not the best approach.
+As a result, people will commonly paint their brickwork.
+To note is that painting bricks are not the best approach.

 Bricks will absorb and shed moisture.
-It is therefore necessary to allow the bricks to “breath”.
-By painting over brick work a few things will result.
+Therefore, it is necessary to allow the bricks to “breath”.
+By painting over brickwork a few things will result.
 The paint can act to trap moisture beneath the paint surface, therefore contributing to premature brick erosion.
 Additionally; painting the bricks often results in the paint itself peeling or flaking off.
 It then becomes necessary to re-paint every five to ten years.

-The better solution is to stain the bricks using stain designed for the purpose.
-Another benefit is that stain can be tinted to closely replicate the original look of the bricks, which can provide a fresher and restored appearance to the brick work.
+The better solution is to stain the bricks using a stain designed for the purpose.
+Another benefit is that stain can be tinted to closely replicate the original look of the bricks, which can provide a fresher and restored appearance to the brickwork.

 Examples of brick structures that can benefit from staining are those that may have been sandblasted in past years (also not a recommended practice).
-Chemical cleaning is a preferred method if one desires removing algae and pollution after decades.
+Chemical cleaning is a preferred method if one desires to remove algae and pollution after decades.

-By applying the correct water-based brick stain; it will saturate the bricks and will result in the ability to help repel water from soaking in through the surface.
+Applying the correct water-based brick stain; will saturate the bricks and will result in the ability to help repel water from soaking in through the surface.
 The key is to purchase the correct brick stain product and follow the manufacturer’s instructions.

 The key to a successful brick staining project involves proper preparation of the masonry surface.